-Can truckers and those working in safety-sensitive jobs enjoy legalized CBD and THC?
+Can truckers and those working in safety-sensitive jobs enjoy legal marijuana?

 So your state legalized marijuana.
 What does that mean for you as an employee?
 Can you be fired for using?
-How are employers supposed to guarantee safe workplaces?
+How are employers supposed to accept legal marijuana and guarantee safe workplaces?

 “Legalized marijuana” – what does that even mean?
 Legal marijuana, a general term, means different things across different states.
 And different states have enacted different laws in terms of marijuana use in the workplace.
 Employees and employers also have different interpretations of what’s legal.

 - Employee: “I should be allowed to do whatever I want on my time.”

 - Employer: “How do I make sure my workplace is safe and drug-free?”